Award winning cottages

 This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

 This is a very special place to stay.
-In keeping with Greenway's history as the holiday home for Agatha Christie and her family, the Trust has created a grand holiday apartment spread over the first and second floors of Greenway House.
-At the heart of the magical garden, this house boasts glorious views of the River Dart.
-Dating back to about 1792, the Apartment is decorated as it was when the house was refurbished for modern living in 1938, and it reflects the happy holiday heyday of Greenway in the 1950s.
+In keeping with Greenway's history as the holiday home of Agatha Christie and her family, the Trust has captured the holiday heyday of Greenway in the 1950s.
+Spread over the first and second floors of Greenway House at the heart of the magical garden, this house boasts glorious views of the River Dart.
 The Apartment has its own small garden, with an open air swimming pool (open June-September) and patio.
-Guests also have the privilege of access to Greenway garden at all times, as well as access to the house during normal opening times.
+Guests also have the privilege of access to Greenway garden at all times, as well as access to the house, café and shop during normal opening times.

 The cottage's layout